 How does qualitative comparative analysis improve BI at BSS?

-Qualitative Comparative Analysis (QCA) lets BSS teams explore why similar business cases can lead to different results.
-Combined with the Abbreviated Qualitative Analysis Scheme, QCA reveals deep patterns in customer behavior, often used in areas like healthcare analytics or data analytics strategy to inform smarter outcomes.
+Qualitative Comparative Analysis (QCA) helps BSS teams understand why similar cases have different outcomes.
+Combined with the Abbreviated Qualitative Analysis Scheme, it uncovers patterns in customer behavior, benefiting sectors like healthcare analytics and strategic BI planning.

 Why does BSS use sample qualitative studies?